paulnguyen/cmpe172/labs/lab2/README.md

 1. Build and Deploy to GCP GKE the spring-mvc project based on https://spring.io/guides/gs/serving-web-content.
 You may use the code sniplets below (modified from the Tutorial Page).

-2. Gengerate a new Gradle project as follows:
+2. Generate a new Gradle project as follows:

 ![spring-mvc-initializr](images/spring-mvc-initializr.png)